TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

 ## Overview of Proposed Solution

-Describe the solution and how it will fulfill the specifications and constraints of this subsystem.
+Considering the specifications and constraints of the BMS subsystem, Orion 2 BMS is well suited as a battery monitoring and managing solution.

+The Orion 2 BMS is able to manage all critical functions of the 30s14p battery pack, including real-time monitoring of all cells voltage, temperature, and fault detection.
+It supports up to 180V nominal system voltage and offers passive balancing to maintain cell voltage uniformity, which is essential for preserving battery health and energy efficiency.

+The Orion 2 BMS also fulfills the communication and integration requirements of this subsystem through its support for industry-standard protocol, CANbus, enabling seamless interfacing with the motor controller.
+Furthermore, its advanced diagnostics and configuration software provide intuitive tools for monitoring and managing the entire accumulator system.

+In addition, Orion’s expandability and configurability allow it to be tailored precisely to the battery architecture and application constraints, including high-current handling, voltage protection thresholds, and operational temperature ranges.The Orion 2 BMS is a robust, automotive-grade solution engineered for high-reliability applications, making it an ideal fit for the project’s safety and communication requirements.

 ## Interface with Other Subsystems

-Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
-Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

 ### Accumulator

+Inputs to BMS: Continuous real-time data from the battery cells in the form of voltage, temperature, and current readings via sensor lines.
+Analog signals transmitted through hardwired connections. <br/>
-Outputs from BMS: Indirectly commands system disconnect. <br/>
+Outputs from BMS: Indirectly commands system disconnect via isolation relay, digital signal. <br/>

 ### Precharge Circuit

+Inputs to BMS: Ready to precharge, completed precharge, and fault status.
+Digital signals. <br/>
+Outputs from BMS: Status request, precharge start and end command.
+Digital signals. <br/>

 ### Discharge Circuit

+Inputs to BMS: Discharge and fault status.
+Digital signals. <br/>
+Outputs from BMS: Discharge permited and prohibited instruction via digital signals. <br/>

 ### Accumulator Container

-Inputs to BMS: The accumulator container provides direct physical integration, housing the BMS securely within the enclosure.
-It includes a manual reset interface accessible to the user, enabling manual system restart after a fault condition.
+Inputs to BMS: No active data or signals are transmitted from the the container to the BMS.
+However, the enclousure includes a manual reset interface accessible to the user, enabling manual system restart after a fault condition.  <br/>

-Output from BMS: No active data or signals are transmitted from the BMS to the container itself, as it serves a primarily structural and interface role.
+Output from BMS: No active data or signals are transmitted from the BMS to the container itself. <br/>

+### Controller and Shutdown System

+Inputs to BMS: Status of shutdown system via CAN communication, digital signal.
+If any part of the shutdown system in fault status, the BMS commands disconnect until fault is corrected.  <br/>
+Output from BMS: CAN communication, digital signals.
+Continuous accumulator system status report. <br/>

 ## Buildable Schematic